hemanth304050/Simple-Bank-System.c/README.md

 ├── 📄 Account.txt
 └── 📄 README.md

-> Account.txt is automatically created by the program to store account information and transaction records.
+«"Account.txt" is automatically created by the program to store account information and transaction records.»

 ---

-## ⚙️ How It Works
+⚙️ How It Works

 1️⃣ Create Account